calebh13/sel-blueframe-sdk/README.md

 Blueframe is SEL’s hardened, Linux-based operating system designed for secure, high-performance automation and monitoring in operational technology environments.
 While powerful, Blueframe’s existing APIs are intentionally low-level and verbose, requiring deep system knowledge and significant software expertise.
 This creates long onboarding times, slows development velocity, raises the barrier to entry for electrical and automation engineers, and increases the risk of subtle reliability issues due to the lack of built-in safeguards.
 This project addresses these challenges by developing a Python Software Development Kit (SDK) for Blueframe that simplifies and standardizes interaction with Signal Hub, a core Blueframe service.
 The SDK provides a high-level, developer-friendly abstraction over Signal Hub’s required on-box TCP interface, allowing applications to communicate with Signal Hub safely and efficiently without exposing developers to unnecessary low-level complexity.

-By encapsulating common patterns, enforcing best practices, and providing clearer error handling, the SDK accelerates application development, reduces onboarding effort, and improves system robustness—while preserving Blueframe’s core principles of security, reliability, and performance.
+By encapsulating common patterns, enforcing best practices, and providing clearer error handling, the SDK accelerates application development, reduces onboarding effort, and improves system robustness while preserving Blueframe’s core principles of security, reliability, and performance.
 Ultimately, this project aims to make Blueframe development more accessible, maintainable, and scalable for both software and automation engineers working within SEL’s OT ecosystem.

 ## Installation